eboto/sslol/README.md

     // of your JVM!
     ssl.closePlayground()

-    // Create, store, load, and use custom untrust stores val ssl = SSLOL trust "evil.com"
+    // Store a custom untrust store to disk
-    ssl store "evil.jks" // You could also provide a password if you want
+    SSLOL trust "evil.com" store "evil.jks" // You could also provide a password if you want but who cares lol

+    // Load the untrust store and do bad things
     SSLOL load "evil.jks" inPlayground { /* shenanigans */ }
   }
 }